bacf5/ducks-api/README.md

 `GET /api/image/random`

-This endpoint allows you to check your remaining API credits.
+This endpoint allows you to get a random image.
 You must provide your API key in the request headers.

 ### Headers: